miking-lang/miking-benchmarks/README.md

 * `runtime`, e.g. what programming language the benchmark is written in,
 * `argument` for specifying how to run the benchmark in its runtime,
 * how `timing` of the benchmark is done, and
-* optionally: a list of directories with `dataset`s for the benchmark.
+* optionally: a list `additional-datasets` of directories of datasets to use in addition to the implicit ones.
+Implicit datasets are placed in `datasets` directories, see [Implicit Datasets](#implicit-datasets) for more information.

 The information is specified via `.toml` files.
 The `runtime` and `argument` fields must match a runtime specification in the `runtimes` directory (see